EXPENSIVE JOKE (SHORT STORY)

 By the time I finished, her look had changed.

-“Bia onye ara a,* get out of my house immediately, and take your stupid food with you.”
+“Bia onye ara a,* get out of my room immediately, and take your stupid food with you.”

 “Wait o, …”